-- 8. Modules marked with the ~ symbol must be passed at 40% or above for the award of an honours degree.
+- 7. Modules marked with the # symbol must be passed at 40% or above in order to progress to the BSc Computer Sciences Ordinary degree at the next Level.
+Students who achieve a mark below 40 will be required to withdraw. - 8.
+Modules marked with the ~ symbol must be passed at 40% or above for the award of an honours degree.
 A mark of 30-39% cannot be compensated. - 9.
 During the third year candidates must undertake not less than 40 weeks of placement work approved by the Board of Studies in Engineering and Computing Sciences.
 During the placement student progress will be monitored.
 At the conclusion of the placement, student progress will be assessed.
-This assessment does not contribute to the marks used to determine the award of the degree, but successful completion of the placement is required to qualify for Honours in Software Development for Business. - 10.
-During the third year candidates must successfully complete a PRINCE2 Foundation accredited project management course.
 This assessment does not contribute to the marks used to determine the award of the degree, but successful completion of the placement is required to qualify for Honours in Software Development for Business.